"You will know the truth, and the truth will make you free."

 Weakness: Can study forever and never act.
 He may feel paralyzed by complexity, never having enough information to decide.

-Talent: Wisdom, intelligence, and curiosity that drive continuous learning.
+Talent: Wisdom, intelligence, and a curiosity that won't leave him alone.

 The Seeker's Understanding